alvarorichard/GoAnime/README.md

 # GoAnime
-GoAnime is a simple command-line interface (CLI) built in Go that allows users to search for an anime and play episodes directly in VLC.
-It scrapes data from  website to provide a selection of anime and episodes to the user, with a special focus and objective on offering animes that are both subtitled and dubbed in Portuguese.
+GoAnime is a simple command-line interface (CLI) built in Go, allowing users to search for anime and either play or download episodes directly in VLC.
+It scrapes data from websites to provide a selection of anime and episodes to the user, with a special focus and objective on offering animes that are both subtitled and dubbed in Portuguese.

 ## Prerequisites